 And so I developed a training program to teach people a method of dying consciously that anyone can integrate into their belief system at any time in their lives because the truth is, we are all going to make the trip.
 It doesn’t mean one has to be awake or even conscious, although to fully participate would be the ideal, but to be aware of what’s going on when our soul leaves our body as it dies and transforms into a being of light… into the essence of who we truly are.

 I trained a number of people who became interested as I was developing the training course and I marketed it to hospices and death educators.
 Guess what?
-They wouldnt’t touch it with a ten foot pole.
+They wouldn’t touch it with a ten foot pole.
 They had their rules and their biases, and this was way too much over their academic heads and medical bastions.

-I then focused my marketing to alternative therapists and healers such as massage therapists, yoga teachers, chiropractors, light/energy workers, ministers and more spiritually-minded folks.
+I then focused my marketing to alternative therapists and healers such as massage therapists, yoga teachers, chiropractors, light/energy workers, ministers and more spiritually minded folks.
 I generated a lot of interest and developed a mailing list to which I sent a monthly newsletter… the problem was, none of these people had any money.

 Now I have to say something about money.
 Apparently I’m not supposed to be able to charge for anything to do.
-People apparently think God is suppose to support me but the big guy has apparently chosen not to because I’ve been doing this kind of work starting with my web site since 1996, that’s 16 years.
+People apparently think God is supposed to support me but the big guy has apparently chosen not to because I’ve been doing this kind of work starting with my web site since 1996, that’s 16 years.
 People seemed to think I should give away my work and not profit from it even though it was costing me… oh, let’s be frugal and say thousands of dollars a year for internet, domains, hosting, software, printing, DVDs, etc. and then there’s my time… 12 to 14 hours a day for zip, nada, zero $.
 I was working ho-hum jobs, which is how I was able to get things started but the last 2 years my mother was with me I had to stop working outside because she couldn’t be left alone.
 Once I had to move her into a board and care home, I had ended up homeless and had to file bankruptcy.
 But did I stop helping people who asked for my help?
 No, I did not.